miningape/coding-challenge/README.md

 also widely used so there would be good documentation/support online, and has proven use in distributed systems architecture.

-I chose not to consider gRPC because I have never used it, although I'd like to learn it and while it seems useful I didn't want to go through extra configurations for a service that didn't seem like it offered anything better than a message broker (which I already didn't want to use).
+I chose not to consider gRPC because I have never used it (although I'd like to learn it) and while it seems useful I didn't want to go through extra configurations for a service that didn't seem like it offered anything better than a message broker (which I already didn't want to use).